Desert hare: Distribution and habitat

 The desert hare is native to Central Asia, its range extending from Afghanistan and northern Pakistan to Mongolia, Xinjiang Uyghur Autonomous Region, Gansu and Inner Mongolia in northern China.
 It is found at altitudes of up to 3500 or 4000 m in arid and semi-arid areas, scrubby desert, grassland and steppe.

 Ecology

 The desert hare is herbivorous; its diet includes roots, foliage, stems, berries and seeds.
 It also will sometimes feed on cacti for moisture.
 It mainly feeds around dusk but sometimes emerges during the day.
 Like other hares, it does not dig itself a burrow, but lies concealed in a shallow depression.
 Females have up to three litters per year, typically of three to ten young each time.

+In the southwestern Pamir Mountains and the border areas between the Kashgar Basin and the Pamir, the desert hare of the pamirensis subspecies interbreeds with Yarkand hare due to overlapping or adjacent ranges.
+The hybrid zone is located between the two species along the border between the Pamir and the Kashgar Basin, resulting in a certain degree of genetic introgression and indistinguishable morphological traits in the external morphology of these hares.
+According to studies from 2024, with the southwestern Kashgar Basin serving as a refuge, the riverine hare may have migrated and spread multiple times throughout its evolutionary history, causing hybridization between hare species, leading to gene introgression and resulting in mixed relationships among hares in the southwestern Pamir and its surroundings.

 Status

 The desert hare has a wide range but the population size and trend is not known.
 The International Union for Conservation of Nature has assessed its conservation status as being of "least concern" on the grounds that no particular threats are recognised, and if the population is shrinking, it is likely to be doing so at too slow a rate to qualify for a more threatened category.